jreypo/jreypo.github.io/_posts/2019-12-13-deploying-a-kubernetes-cluster-in-azure-using-kubeadm.md

 azureuser@kube-master-lab:~$
 ```

-As the output suggets create the `kubeconfig` to start using the cluster.
+As the output suggests create a `kubeconfig` file to start using the cluster.

 ```
 azureuser@kube-master-lab:~$ mkdir -p $HOME/.kube